-At the Balance Sheet date, other loans comprised the block discounting agreements between the group and facility providers, a warehouse facility with British Banking Bank and Citibank NA, and the Zero Coupon Notes and Deep Discounted Bonds detailed in note 19.
-Fixed and floating charges were created in favour of Simply Funding Limited, Aldermore Bank plc, Mitsubishi HC Capital UK Limited, Hampshire Trust Bank plc, Walbrook Asset Finance Limited and Cynergy Business Finance Limited over all property and undertakings of the group.
+At the Balance Sheet date, other loans comprised the block discounting agreements between the group and facility providers, a warehouse facility with British Business Bank, Bank of America and Citibank NA, and the Zero Coupon Notes and Deep Discounted Bonds detailed in note 20.
+Fixed and floating charges were created in favour of Simply Funding Limited, Simply Funding 2 Limited, Aldermore Bank plc, Mitsubishi HC Capital UK Limited, Hampshire Trust Bank plc, Walbrook Asset Finance Limited and Cynergy Business Finance Limited over all property and undertakings of the group.